emnify/product-docs/docs/services/connectivity/sms.md

   style={{ width: 400 }}
 />

-*Delivery notification as received in Integromat webhook for SMS with ID: 46638644*
+*Delivery notification as received in Make (Integromat) webhook for SMS with ID: 46638644*

 <!-- TODO: Write proper alt text -->
 <img